 Mission Statement

-‘Visualising Peace’ is a ‘Vertically Integrated Project’ involving twelve undergraduate students based in different Schools at the University of St Andrews.
-Directed by Dr Alice König and supported by PG Mentor Jenny Oberholtzer, this project seeks to extend the work of the Visualising War project by examining how war’s aftermath, conflict resolution and peace-building are conceived.
-Our aim is to study different habits of imagining, understanding, representing and working towards peace, and we are particularly interested in analysing how different narratives and ideas of peace have evolved and gained influence over time.
+‘Visualising Peace’ is a ‘Vertically Integrated Project’ involving a team of undergraduate students from different Schools at the University of St Andrews.
+Directed by Dr Alice König, the project seeks to extend the work of the Visualising War project by examining how war’s aftermath, conflict resolution and peace-building are conceived.
+We study different habits of imagining, understanding, representing and working towards peace, and we are particularly interested in analysing how different narratives and ideas of peace have evolved and gained influence over time.

 To help users make cross-disciplinary comparisons, each bibliographic entry on our site is categorised according to its general subject area(s).
 We have also added tags to each entry that identify cross-cutting themes (like ‘Just War’ or ‘Cyber Security’), linking resources from multiple disciplines.
 The aim of this is to help users establish patterns across subjects, while also comparing the different approaches that academics working in the same field may take when studying peace.